jwulf/camunda-cloud-test-drive/README.md

-# Zero-installation Getting Started with Camunda Cloud
+# Test Drive Camunda Cloud from GitHub

 [![Actions Panel](https://img.shields.io/badge/actionspanel-enabled-brightgreen)](https://www.actionspanel.app/app/jwulf/camunda-cloud-starter)

-Getting Started with Camunda Cloud in 30 minutes with no code or installation of software, just a fork of this repo - using the [Zeebe GitHub Action](https://github.com/marketplace/actions/zeebe-action).
+Test drive [Camunda Cloud](https://camunda.io) in 30 minutes using just a fork of this repo.

+This is an executable demo of Camunda Cloud that runs on GitHub using the [Zeebe GitHub Action](https://github.com/marketplace/actions/zeebe-action), one of the [many client libraries](https://docs.zeebe.io/clients/index.html) available to develop applications that communicate with Camunda Cloud.

+In this demo you'll deploy workflows, start workflow instances, and see their results.
+You'll be introduced to designing systems that use BPMN for design and operational clarity, and even run an entire ecommerce order fulfilment process - all from the comfort of your browser.

+Along the way there will be links into the documentation and pointers to resources that you can use to start developing with [Zeebe](https://zeebe.io) and Camunda Cloud.
+You can always come back and dive deeper into the different aspects as you need.
+The purpose of this demo is to give you an overview - a bigger picture that you can slot the details into.

 ## Setup

+* Get a [Camunda Cloud](https://camunda.io) Account.
 * Fork this repo to your own account.
-* Get a [Camunda Cloud](https://camunda.io) Account.
 * Create a new client in the Camunda Cloud console.
 * Click the button to copy the entire client configuration